 While power outages are a very rare event, but that does not mean they do not exist, especially in an emergency situation such as a natural disaster when the hospital and the medical staff within may already be overwhelmed.
 If the power goes during a transcription or before the data was saved in the digital format, valuable patient records may be irretrievably lost.

-In the light of the above, we can safely deduce that SRT is the panacea for a whole lot of records and other data filing work for the medical industry as a whole, provided it is used properly and with the right training so as to ensure that it is utilized to the optimum.
+In the light of the above, we can safely deduce that speech recognition technology is the panacea for a whole lot of records and other data filing work for the medical industry as a whole, provided it is used properly and with the right training so as to ensure that it is utilized to the optimum.